PascalBod/ExpLoRerD2D/README.md

 # ExpLoRerD2D

-Very simple end-to-end application demonstrating LoRa device-to-device communication.
+Very simple end-to-end IoT application.
+It is used as a demonstrator in [the talk](https://www.slideshare.net/PascalBodin/iot-and-connected-devices-an-overview) I give to postgraduate students of a French Telecom and Electronics Master.

 # Functional specifications